Admission to the professional programs in the

-A student seeking admission to a professional division in the School of Allied Health Sciences must have completed all admission requirements by the designated deadlines, as prescribed by each division.
+A student seeking admission to a professional division in the

 Completion of pre-professional courses does not guarantee admission to the professional divisions.